 Henry Messink bought property on Cleves Warsaw Pike and started a small dairy farm in 1870.
 In 1910, Joseph F. Witsken bought the property and developed it into a thriving dairy business that served the Price Hill area until 1950.

 Robert Moore was an early mayor of Cincinnati, fought as a colonel in the Civil War, and was instrumental in establishing the celebration of Memorial Day.
-He built his house on the crest of the easternmost hill.
+He lived in a house on the crest of the easternmost hill.
 That house still stands today.

 Peter Neff, a prominent Cincinnati businessman, built an imposing mansion on the crest of the next hill over from Mr. Moore’s home.
 He called it Mistletoe Heights, and it was part of Price Hill’s grand architectural history through the nineteenth and twentieth centuries.
 Unfortunately, it was torn down a few years ago.
 Mr. Neff and several others were instrumental in the founding of the Westminster Presbyterian Church that stood at the corner of Price and Grand.
 He also built Library Hall, a public meeting place, which still stands in Price Hill today as part of Holy Family School..